fischertechnik/txt_training_factory/TxtSmartFactoryLib/doc/MqttInterface.md

 This document describes the MQTT interface of the local MQTT broker, the MQTT bridge and the remote MQTT broker.

-# MQTT Remote (fischertechnik Cloud)
+# MQTT Bridge / MQTT Remote Broker

+## fischertechnik Cloud
+If you use the fischertechnik Cloud [www.fischertechnik-cloud.com](www.fischertechnik-cloud.com), then you have to pair your TXT controller by executing *Settings* -> *Network* -> *Cloud Setup* -> *Pairing New*

+## Other Clouds
-You can configure the MQTT bridge, if you edit the file `/etc/mosquitto/ft-txt-bridge-cloud.conf`.
-Attention: You need root access rights!
+IF you want to connect your own remote MQTT broker, you can configure the MQTT bridge by editing of the file `/etc/mosquitto/ft-txt-bridge-cloud.conf`.
+Attention: You need root access rights to do that!

-Content of `ft-txt-bridge-cloud.conf` (see [https://mosquitto.org/](https://mosquitto.org/)):
+Content of `ft-txt-bridge-cloud.conf` (see documentation [https://mosquitto.org/](https://mosquitto.org/)):
 ```
 connection YourOwnCloud
 address www.domain.com:8883